Easy Safer Microwave Chocolate Fudge

 Instructions

-- Break up chocolate & into a large plastic microwave safe bowl before popping in the microwave for 1 minute (at the most).
+- Break up the chocolate & into a large microwave-safe bowl before popping in the microwave for 1 minute (at the most).
+(See notes on bowls to use).
+Mix the chocolate around (even if it doesn't look like it's melting), & microwave for 30 seconds.

-- Continue cooking for 30 second bursts, mixing well in-between each time, until completely melted.
+- Mix again & in doing so the heat of the bowl & movement will result in more melting of the chocolate.
+If all melted proceed to the next step.
+Depending on the power of your microwave, the time taken to completely melt will vary.
+If needed, continue cooking for 30 second bursts, mixing well in-between each time, until completely melted.
 Never go any higher than 30 seconds for melting chocolate in the microwave or you can ‘burn’ the chocolate and made it hard.
 (For 400g/14 oz of chocolate, 60 seconds at the beginning is fine).

 - Immediately add the cubed butter, mixing well until all melted & combined.
+See Photo 1 above.

-- Then add in the tin of condensed milk, mixing through before popping back in the microwave & cooking for 30 secs.
+- Then add in the tin of condensed milk, mixing through before popping back in the microwave & cooking for another 30 secs.

 - Mix this fudge mixture really well, & microwave again for a further 30 seconds.
 The mixture will be starting to thicken after each 30 seconds.